BradleyAWard/R-for-Data-Science/5-Data-Tidying/Data-Tidying.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

 In this dataset, each observation is a song.
 The first three columns are variables that describe the song, then we have 76 columns that describe the rank of the song each week.
 The song is included as long as it was in the top 100 at some point in 2000.
 Here, the column names are one variable (the week), and the cell values are another (the rank).
-To tidy this data we will use $\texttt{pivot\_longer()}$.
+To tidy this data we will use `pivot_longer()`.

 ```r
 # Code 2